 For most people, virtual reality is still an idea, not a tangible piece of technology.
-It’s been about six months since the release of the Oculus Rift and HTC Vive, but the high cost of both the headsets and a PC with the giddyup to power them has kept the pair relatively niche.
-Sony’s new headset, PlayStation VR, will effectively cut that barrier in half: A new PlayStation 4 and a headset bundle that includes some mandatory accessories will be the first non-mobile VR option to cost less than $1,000.
-Plus there are a much larger number of customers with PS4 consoles — more than 40 million — than there are users with VR-capable PCs.
+It’s been well over a year since the release of the Oculus Rift and HTC Vive, but the high cost of both the headsets and a PC with the giddyup to power them has kept the pair relatively niche.
+Sony’s headset, PlayStation VR, effectively cuts that barrier in half: A new PlayStation 4 and a headset bundle that includes some mandatory accessories is the first non-mobile VR option to cost less than $1,000.
+Plus, Sony has sold than 60 million consoles as of August, 2017, so there’s a much larger number of players with PS4 consoles than users with VR-capable PCs.

 Is it worth it?

 In a word, yes.
 While PSVR offers limited power and options compared to Rift and Vive, it is still a worthy “full VR” experience, offering the kind of virtual reality that can trick you into thinking you’re somewhere else.
 You can look over the edge of a cliff, dive at the bottom of the ocean, or even fly.

 Setting up the PlayStation VR headset through a PlayStation 4, whether or not the console has already been connected, is relatively painless.
 The device comes with a standalone box, officially referred to as a “processor unit,” which serves as the hub for the PS4, the TV, and the headset.
 You must also connect the PlayStation Camera, which comes bundled with the hardware, and plugs into a dedicated port in the back of the console.
 There are clear instructions in the box to guide you, plus a couple intuitive guides built into the hardware itself.